napari/napari/docs/source/events/perfmon.rst

 the Chrome window, or just drag-n-drop your JSON trace file into the Chrome window.

-You can also view trace files using the Speedscope website at https://www.speedscope.app/.
+You can also view trace files using the `Speedscope website<https://www.speedscope.app/>`_.
 It is similar to `chrome://tracing` but has some different features.

-The trace file format is specifed in the [Trace File Format](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview)
+The trace file format is specified in the `Trace File Format<https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview>`_
 Google Doc.
 The format is well-documented, but there are no pictures so it's not always clear how a given feature actually looks in the Chrome Tracing GUI.